'My hope was revived': Nightmare ends for mother, son facing deportation after 19 years in Canada | CBC News

 Now her nightmare is over.

-Six months after CBC Toronto first reported on the story of the personal support worker facing a sudden and forced return to Nigeria — the country she fled nearly two decades ago — Okafor says she can finally breathe after being granted permanent residence this week.
+Six months after CBC Toronto first reported on the story of the personal support worker facing a sudden and forced return to Nigeria — the country she fled nearly two decades ago — Okafor says she can finally breathe after being granted permanent resident status this week.

 "I thank God for where I am today," she said.
 "This is where I've been longing to be."